A year on, Surfside remembers 98 victims of condo collapse

 The names of each victim were read aloud during a ceremony Friday to mark the somber anniversary, attended by political figures, first responders and family members of those who died at Champlain Towers South on June 24, 2021.

+The ceremony came a day after a state judge approved one of the largest class action settlements of its kind: more than $1 billion to compensate victims’ families and survivors.

-“Exactly 365 days ago, my house imploded, my home collapsed with everything and everyone inside but … I am alive, and I have the chance to rediscover something that motivates me to smile again, to fight, to be a whole person,” said Raquel Oliveira, whose husband and 5-year-old son died in the collapse.
+“Exactly 365 days ago, my house imploded, my home collapsed with everything and everyone inside but me.
+I am alive, and I have the chance to rediscover something that motivates me to smile again, to fight, to be a whole person,” said Raquel Oliveira, whose husband and 5-year-old son died in the collapse while she was visiting her mother.

 “Let’s not give up on justice, love, gratitude, forgiveness.
 Let’s not give up life.
 We have not come this far just to come this far,” she added.

-The disaster was the largest non-hurricane emergency response in Florida history.
-It drew rescue crews from across the U.S. and as far away as Israel to help local teams dig through the pile and search for victims.
+The disaster, the largest non-hurricane emergency response in Florida history, drew rescue crews from across the U.S. and as far away as Israel to help local teams search for victims.
 They were honored Friday for their difficult work.

-“Your dedication and selflessness were on display for the entire world,” said Miami-Dade County Mayor Daniella Levine Cava.
-“Thank you for your heroic efforts.”

-Before the public ceremony organized by the town of Surfside, there was a private torch-lighting gathering at the time — about 1:25 a.m. — when the 136-unit condominium fell a year ago.
+Before the public ceremony organized by the town of Surfside, there was a private torch-lighting at the time — about 1:25 a.m. — when the 136-unit condominium building fell a year ago.

 First Lady Jill Biden was among speakers at the public event that also included Gov. Ron DeSantis.